A Room with a View

-Spring brings clear skies and express trains of billowy clouds headed for the Golden Gate.
+Spring brings express trains of billowy clouds headed for the Golden Gate.
 Everything feels bold and bright.
 The light adds new colors to the ocean, including a ribbon of greenish-brown silt where the winter storm runoff empties into the surf.
-At its peak, you can see it fanning out for miles along the coast.
+At its peak, you can see it fanning out along the coastline for miles.

 In late summer, we usually have a few weeks of stillness: The winds subside, the water is calm, the evenings glow.
 Heaven.

-The winter swells arrive, along with low skies, short days and an eerie sense of foreboding.
+The winter swells arrive, along with low skies, short days and a sense of foreboding.